Are you still looking for the perfect sequencer, the one that allows you to effortlessly express any musical idea?

 A silhouette of King Fossil adorns the module.

 Darius has a simple panel, easily understood features, and can never be truly tamed - by design.
 It is meant to be easy to learn, surprising to use, and impossible to master.
-It can be used as a melody sequencer, an arpeggiator, a source of modulation, a drum sequencer, even as a worthless waveshaper.
+It can be used as a melody sequencer, an arpeggiator, a source of modulation, or even as a drum sequencer.

-Many of its apparent limitations can be overcome with a bit of creative patching.
+Many of its apparent limitations can be overcome with a bit of creative patching, and its randomness can be kept in check by manipulating the seed.